Day 1 (Video on Demand)Wednesday 28 July 2021, 16:00

 Day 2 (LIVE)Thursday 29 July 2021, 14:35

-In Ollivier Dyens's 2001 paper, The Sadness of the Machine, Dyens illustrates the difficulty of placing a single meaning on memory through a collection of stories by neuropsychologist Oliver Sacks.
-Dyens observes the individuals in Sack's stories to reside inside an individual realm, one unique to them, and closed off from the rest of the world.
-Being the sole captive in our own intimate spheres where the sense of time and space is unique to us, our relationship with our own memories can prove to be potentially untrustworthy - especially with no true reliable source to reference ourselves to.
-This situation can get rather precarious, considering that we rely on the experience of memories to ascertain our identities.
+In Ollivier Dyens' 2001 paper, The Sadness of the Machine, Dyens illustrates the difficulty of giving a single, unique meaning to the word "memory".
+Dyens observed individuals residing in separate realms, one unique to them and one closed off from the rest of the world.
+Being the sole captives in our intimate spheres, where the sense of time and space is unique to us, our relationships with our memories can prove untrustworthy.

 Wong Gin Ming (b.
 1994) is a Singapore-based artist.
 Gin Ming graduated with a Diploma with Distinction in Fine Art from the Nanyang Academy of Fine Arts (NAFA) in 2019, and subsequently obtained a BA (Hons) Degree in Fine Art Practice at the University of Central Lancashire, United Kingdom.